 Is marriage counseling or relationship therapy right for me?

 There are many reasons why people seek counseling services.
 Many couples seek marriage counseling in response to an affair, or suspicion of an affair.
-Other common issues which prompt a couple to seek professional support include: disagreement over financial issues and priorities, disagreements over approaches to parenting, problems with in-laws or step children, increased emotional distance, a decrease in intimacy and sexual satisfaction, poor communication, and escalating conflict.
+Other common issues which prompt couples to seek professional support include: disagreement over financial issues, parenting issues, problems with in-laws or step children, increased emotional distance, a decrease in intimacy and sexual satisfaction, poor communication, and escalating conflict.

 The decision to seek professional help is a personal choice and is often an essential first step to resolving an individual problem or relationship concern.
 Sometimes it is to deal with long-standing relationship issues and associated symptoms of anxiety or depression.
 Other times it is in response to unexpected changes in one's life ad growing dissatisfaction with one's marriage.
 Other issues which prompt a couple to seek counseling include health problems, adjustment to retirement, and career changes.
 We can help provide support, greater clarity, and new strategies for improving the quality of a significant relationship.